makoConstruct/termpose/README.md

 We could simply open a string into an indent before we want it to start and unindent when we want it to end.

-If you were really making a termpose-based programming language, you might want to add something extra to quoted atoms to signal that you intend them to be read as string literals.
-Termpose tries to make that easy by having quoted strings be *invoked* by anything they appear immediately after- without any space.
-For instance,
+If we were really making a termpose-based programming language, we might want to add something extra to quoted atoms to signal that we intend them to be read as string literals.
+Termpose tries to make that easy by having quoted strings be *invoked* by anything they are directly adjacent to.
+For instance, if we used a `'`,

 ```
 print '"